Laurence Edwards: Yoxman

-In 2021, Edwards completed a 26ft sculpture named Yoxman, which stands next to the A12 in Suffolk.
+In 2021, Edwards completed a 26 ft sculpture named Yoxman, which stands next to the A12 in Suffolk.
 Russell Pearce of Yoxford Parish Council said that "to have that standing in the village, and be able to see it from the A12, it's a great thing for Yoxford and will really help the economy.
 It will really stand out, and people will want to stop and have a look around here."

 Weighing 8 tonnes, and cast at Edwards' foundry under the supervision of foundry manager Tom Crompton, it is one of the largest bronze sculptures to be cast in the UK in recent years.
 He is part tree, cove, cliff and figure.
 Organic matter was incorporated into the casting process.
-Edward's used leaves, branches, stone and rope as he moulded the form together.
-Edward's described the work as "a Green Man for our age' and that the work is "a lightning rod for loads of issues about ecology and what we are doing to this planet,".
+Edwards used leaves, branches, stone and rope as he moulded the form together.
+Edwards described the work as "a Green Man for our age' and that the work is "a lightning rod for loads of issues about ecology and what we are doing to this planet,".
 The sculpture stands on land that is part of the Wilderness Reserve, a private 8000 acre estate that has been assembled by Jon Hunt since 1995.